c3d/xl/doc/HANDBOOK_1-syntax.md

 ```

 > **NOTE** Extending the syntax is intended to also work also in a
 > module.
-This means that an `import` statement can alter the syntax
+This means that an `use` statement can alter the syntax
 > in your source code.
 This is, however, rarely recommended.
 > Also, importing a syntax extension does not presently work.